International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### 3.6 Change Certification
 1. Change Certifications can be carried out at the applicant\'s request.
-2. During a change certification the certification body must determine whether the certified operational environment or component continues to meet the IDS requirements of the originally certified certification level after changes have been made.
+2. During a change certification, the certification body must determine whether the certified operational environment or component continues to meet the IDS requirements of the originally certified certification level after changes have been made.
 3. For small changes, e.g. bug fixes or security patches for components, the change can be certified with minimal effort in form of a maintenance certification.
 For larger changes, e.g. to management processes of an organization or larger source code modifications for a component, a re-certification must be conducted.
 4. For a maintenance certification, the evaluation facility evaluates the documented changes to determine whether they may result in a violation of the certified IDS requirements.